imam/imamtech-code-guideline/README.md

 - Heavily used on [Jupeter Clean Code adaption for PHP](https://github.com/jupeter/clean-code-php) (From Robert C. Martin).
 We want to add some other rules to make our code easier to read and lovely to develop on, might add one specific repo for it.

 # Laravel

+# Git

+- We use Github for all of our cloud repository.
+Why?
+Because lots of deployment sites (like Heroku) already makes easy integration with Github, and because if I ever want to get a side job in the future, my Github will look more awesome because most of recruiter see your Github, and it's just a nice impression to look that you're spending lots of your time contributing on Github even on your private repository.
+- I choose bash over any git client.